 Most fashion internships are short term, typically between three months to a year.
 They're advertised often and filled quickly.
 Voluntary placements typically last between one and three months.

-For work experience and fashion internship opportunities, look to design houses, fashion magazines and retailers.
+For work experience and fashion internship opportunities, look to design houses and fashion retailers.

-The speculative approach often proves successful, especially when trying to seek out unadvertised opportunities.
+Opportunities at big design houses are often not unadvertised, so keep in touch with what’s happening in the industry by following organisations on social media.
+Competition for placements with these well-known designer brands is fierce.
+The speculative approach can be successful.
 Do some research into the design houses that you'd like to work for and put together a speculative application that outlines what you can do for them.

 Also consider enquiring about intern positions at fashion start-ups.
 It's not all about the big labels - new organisations rely on the help of interns and can often provide more learning and development opportunities.

 If you're struggling to find specific design experience, try widening the net as any fashion experience will impress on your CV.
-Contact fashion magazines and blogs for work experience.
+Consider contacting fashion magazines and blogs for fashion writing work experience.

 It's also worth looking into less obvious areas of fashion for placement opportunities, such as the costume departments of film, television and theatre companies.
 Work experience of this nature is extremely sought after so aim to apply a good six months in advance.

-Also, volunteering for fashion-related charities such as Fashion Awareness Direct (FAD) and Dress for Success demonstrates your passion for the industry and enables you to gain valuable fashion experience while giving back to the community.
+Also, volunteering for fashion-related charities demonstrates your passion for the industry and enables you to gain valuable experience while giving back to the community.
+Take a look at:

 Read more about work experience and internships.